 The landowner in (1) above purchases 50 additional one half-acre parcels adjacent to the original 200-acre project.
 The landowner seeks a Local Permit (or amendment to existing local permit) to build on 20 parcels while leaving the remaining 30 parcels for future development.
 The landowner must amend Permit Registration Documents to include the 20 parcels 14 days prior to commencement of construction activity on those parcels.

-K. Construction Activities Not Covered
+I.K.
+Construction Activities Not Covered

-1. Traditional and Linear Construction Activities Not Covered
+I.K.1.
+Traditional and Linear Construction Activities Not Covered

-Construction activities not covered by this General Permit are listed in the Order Section II.B. and Section II.D.
+Construction activities not covered by this General Permit are listed in the Order Section II.B and Section II.D.

-2. Notice of Non-Applicability
+I.K.2.
+Notice of Non-Applicability

 Reliance on approved jurisdictional determinations is not allowed in the General Permit for a number of reasons.
 First, approved jurisdictional determinations delineate the scope of waters of the United States.
 They do not determine whether an activity results in a discharge to a water of the United States.
 Second, the scope of waters of the United States is subject to changes based on change of regulations or judicial decisions.
 Approved jurisdictional determinations are valid for a discrete number of years, and they may not be up-to-date with respect to implementing the current regulations if there is an intervening change during the duration of the validity of the approved jurisdictional determination.
 Finally, it is likely that the approved jurisdictional determination was requested by another party and in another context, such as the discharge of dredged or fill material.
 As such, the findings may not be easily extrapolated.